- > When will the Apple iCar launch?

 Perhaps the clearest sign of Apple's interest in the car industry is the number of hires it's made from that field over the years.

-In December 2018, the company hired Andrew Kim from Tesla.
-Kim was senior designer at Tesla.
+In December 2018, the company hired Andrew Kim - a senior designer at Tesla.
 He has also worked at Microsoft on the design of Windows 10 UI the HoloLens and Xbox One S.

 Doug Field, who was previously VP of Mac hardware, then moved to Tesla to become the chief vehicle engineer, returned to Apple in August 2018.